-Keita Miyazaki (b.
-1983; Tokyo, Japan) lives and works between Tokyo and London.
+Keita Miyazaki (*1983; Tokyo, Japan) lives and works between Tokyo and London.

-Miyazaki’s work forms part of numerous private collections in the UK, Japan, USA, Switzerland and UAE.
-Museum and corporate collections include; Victoria & Albert Museum, Daiwa Foundation, Mori Arts Centre Japan, Aoyama Spiral Hall Japan, Ogi Kankou Ltd, Sado Island, Niigata Prefecture Japan, Mortimer Collection London.
+His’s work forms part of numerous private collections in the UK, Japan, USA, Switzerland and UAE.
+Museum and corporate collections include; Daiwa Foundation, Mori Arts Centre Japan, Aoyama Spiral Hall Japan, Ogi Kankou Ltd, Sado Island, Niigata Prefecture Japan, Mortimer Collection London.

 Miyazaki presented his works at the Palais De Tokyo in June 2018 as part of the exhibition ‘Childhood | Another Banana Day for the Dream Fish’.